imkira/go-task/README.md

 ### Example: Task Trees

-Because Groups are also Tasks, you can compose tasks into trees of taskis.
+Because Groups are also Tasks, you can compose tasks into trees of tasks.
 Please check
 [examples/tree.go](https://github.com/imkira/go-task/blob/master/examples/tree.go)
 for an example on how to do it.